julianmichael/debate/README.md

 To run unit tests, use `mill debate.jvm.test`.
 (JS tests aren't working at the moment; see #76.)

+### Running the model debate server

+To run debates with GPT-4 as a participant, you will need to have the packages in `model-debate/requirements.txt` installed.
+To start the server (which formats and processes POST requests sent from the main Scala webapp, before sending the debate transcript to GPT-4), run `uvicorn app:app`.

 ### Running the analytics server

 There's a python server to produce the visualizations in the Analytics tab of the interface.